The Many Mothers of Ivy Puddingstone

 When idealism collides with reality, good intentions are cold comfort as the collateral damage mounts.

-The Many Mothers of Ivy Puddingstone delves into the intricate and nuanced dance of familial love and communal ties through the lens of sociopolitical upheaval from the 1960s to the present day, examining which sacrifices are worth the price.
+The Many Mothers of Ivy Puddingstone explores the fragile, tangled threads of familial love and communal bonds.
+Set against a backdrop of cultural upheaval from the 1960s to today, the novel follows the five couples of Puddingstone and their seven children for decades, questioning which sacrifices are worth the price.

-Signed copies can be ordered at Belmont Books
+Signed books can be ordered at Belmont Books

 Praise & Reviews